This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Taman Ujung, which loosely translates to “the garden on the far end”, tells a tale of a bygone era when the Karangasem Regency was a rich and powerful kingdom.
 It was built as an addition to the Royal Palace along with the more touristy Tirta Gangga, as a place to welcome important visitors from neighboring countries.
 Today the water palace is still owned by a royal but has been opened up for the public to enjoy.

 Wandering through the beautifully manicured gardens of Tamanj Ujung early in the morning is one of my favorite things to do in East Bali.
 The vast property boasts several large pools, colorful flowers, impressive palm trees and historic structures set against the mighty Mount Agung and the eastern shoreline in the background.

-We got there a little past 7 pm at had the whole place to ourselves, except for a few locals doing their morning work out.
+We got there a little past 7 am at had the whole place to ourselves, except for a few locals doing their morning workout.
 The entrance fee was 50,000 IDR and if you want to fly your drone you have to pay an additional 500,000 IDR.

 Tukad Cepung Waterfall is without a doubt one of the most spectacular places I’ve been anywhere in the world.
 This waterfall is located inside a cave and you have to walk down a few hundred stairs to reach it.
 But I promise you, it is worth the effort.

 I would normally advise you to visit a Bali waterfall early in the morning just as the sun comes up, but here you have to time it if you want the full experience with the rays of light you see above.
 And since the water accumulates inside the cave, it can get really deep during the rainy season.
 So for that reason, I would not recommend visiting Tukad Cepung during periods of heavy rain.
 We visited in late March around 11.30 am and it was perfect timing.
 Not too many people and the light was incredible.